wildfish/django-dashboards/docs/dashboards/howto/sse.rst

     </div>

-In order for events to be send you could either have a cron job, management command, celery task or one even of our pipelines.
-For example in our demo, we render the stat and resend the stat as follows:
+In order for events to be sent you could either have a cron job, management command, celery task or one even of our pipelines.
+For example in our demo, we render the Stat fully into an event:

 ::